bjorne/tellstick-core-2.1.2_resinos/README.md

 Binaries are dependant upon confuse, libftdi1 and libstdc++ (apk add --no-cache confuse libftdi1 libstdc++)

+* Added hass.io addon files to play with the daemon and libraries. telldusd executes with segmentation fault.

 Source archive contain modified source for telldus-core 2.1.2 to enable compilation.
 Source archive also includes build.sh that automates all build steps, including installation of dependancy libraries and compilers.